 The Vision: A mosaic of photographs and words that portray the reality and hope of men who were sexually abused or assaulted.

 The Focus: The present, not the past.
 Who each man is.
 What defines him.
 What is the focus of his life.
 Each man is portrayed through a series of photographs, a brief written narrative, and a video (coming soon).

 The Purpose: To portray this reality — who we are now, living meaningful and dignified lives — to the many men who may feel isolated and stigmatized by what happened to them.
 And to portray this reality to whole communities through the Bristlecone Project website and public exhibitions, providing positive, hopeful role models of men who have faced their unwanted sexual experiences and who learned to live healthier, happier lives.

 Unwanted and abusive sexual experiences affect men across categories defined by race, class, ethnicity, sexual orientation, culture, religion and other characteristics and traits.
 We are committed to making the Bristlecone Project inclusive of men from a broad range of identities.
-For more information about participating in the Bristlecone project, please click here.
+For information about participating, click here.